 Ability to analyze and apply legislation to real-life situations

 Upon successful completion of all the elements of Alternative Dispute Resolution, including full attendance, you will receive an Alternative Dispute Resolution Certificate from Seneca School of Legal, Public and Office Administration.

-This program has been accredited by the Law Society of Upper Canada.
+This program has been accredited by the Law Society of Ontario.

-To obtain a paralegal license, you will have to be:
+To obtain a paralegal licence, you will have to be:

 A graduate from an accredited program

 Be of good character

 For more information visit the law Society website.

 Paralegal application and licensing fees are not included in any fee schedule quoted by Seneca College.